Massachusetts Absentee Ballot Guide

-Downloading and completing the Massachusetts Absentee Ballot Application.
-Mail, fax, or hand-deliver your completed application to your "Local Election Official" c/o your City or Town Hall.
+Download and complete the Massachusetts Absentee Ballot Application.
+Mail or hand-deliver your completed application to your "Local Election Official" c/o your City or Town Hall.
 Once the election official processes your form, they'll mail your ballot to you.

 If you're away at college, temporarily outside the county, or physically disabled, a relative can use the Absentee Ballot Application by a Family Member to request the ballot for you.